 - Check the uncertainty is for the instrument used to perform the tests.

 - Make sure you have taken measurements at the instructed test points.

 - If you’re too close to the lead thread or bottom or top of a ring gage.

 - Worn leads or connections.

-- Check to make sure your electrical contacts are good.
+- Check to make sure your electrical contacts are in good condition.